threedaymonk/tcsst/README.md

     Error: something should go wrong in a badly-written test oh no!

+Alternatively, you can run your tests headlessly in PhantomJS directly from the command line:

+		./run-test.js example.html

 ## Limitations

-* Only tested in Chrome and Firefox
+* Only tested in Chrome, Firefox, and PhantomJS
 * Definitely won't work in IE at present
 * No backtraces when an error occurs in a test

 ## To do (maybe)

 * Add alternative reporters: call an endpoint, for example
-* Command-line integration